 Represented DuPont in Miami state court jury trial of product liability claims involving the fungicide Benlate®.
 TicoFrut, the main citrus grower and processor in Costa Rica, sued DuPont claiming that Benlate® hurt the production of orange trees in Costa Rica.
-TicoFrut sought $172 million compensatory damages and an undisclosed amount of punitive damages.
+TicoFrut sought $172 million in compensatory damages and an undisclosed amount of punitive damages.
 Trial lasted six weeks in Miami-Dade County Court.
-The jury deliberated for five hours before returning a verdict for DuPont, finding no liability
+The jury deliberated for five hours before returning a verdict for DuPont, finding no liability.

 Confidential Pharmaceutical Mediation

 Represented pharmaceutical company in connection with pre-litigation mediation.
 Opposing party claimed substantial damages stemming from alleged antitrust violations, breach of contract, tortious interference, and fraud involving the alleged monopolization of the active ingredient used to manufacture client's medicine.
 Case settled on favorable terms involving a supply agreement providing present and future payments to our client of at least $30 million.

 LSI Logic Corp. v.
 Broadcom Corp. et al. (D. Colo.
 2005)

 Represented Broadcom Corporation and seven of its employees in a suit by LSI Logic alleging trade secret misappropriation, improper solicitation, breach of contract, and tortious interference.
 The alleged trade secrets concerned analog and mixed signal processing technology and chip design.
 Case resolved for $0.

 WestRM-West Risk Markets, Ltd. v.
 Lumbermens Mutual Casualty Company, et al. v.
 AIMCO, et al. (S.D.N.Y.)